How Does GLP-1 Affect Weight Loss in Patients?

 Patients with Type 2 Diabetes: GLP-1 receptor agonists offer dual benefits of glycemic control and weight loss, making them particularly valuable for diabetic patients struggling with obesity.

-Cardiovascular Risk Patients: Some GLP-1 medications have demonstrated cardiovascular protective effects, providing additional benefits beyond weight loss.
+Cardiovascular Risk Patients: Some FDA-approved GLP-1 medications have demonstrated cardiovascular protective effects in clinical trials, providing additional benefits beyond weight loss.

 Patients with PCOS: Emerging research suggests GLP-1 may help with weight management in polycystic ovary syndrome patients, though more studies are needed.